stormpath/stormpath.github.io/source/guides/securing-your-api/index.markdown

 In order to implement API Key management with Stormpath you'll need to do the following:

-+ Create an User Account for your Developers
++ Create a User Account for each of your Developers
-+ Create and Manage API Keys for the Developers' Accounts
++ Create / Manage API Keys for the Developers' Accounts
-+ Using the Stormpath SDK to Authenticate and Generate Tokens for your API
++ Use the Stormpath SDK to Authenticate and Generate Tokens for your API

 ## Create an Account in Stormpath for your Developers